 As of December 31, 2021, GeneDx met the held-for-sale accounting criteria and the related assets and liabilities are classified as held for sale in the consolidated balance sheet.
-Depending upon the value Sema4 shares upon closing of the transaction, an impairment charge may be incurred.
 GeneDx was included in our diagnostics segment as of December 31, 2021.

-In June 2021, EirGen Pharma Limited ("EirGen"), our wholly owned subsidiary, entered into a definitive agreement to sell one of its facilities in Waterford, Ireland to Horizon Therapeutics plc for \$65 million in cash less certain assumed and accrued liabilities relating to transferred employees.
+In June 2021, EirGen Pharma Limited ("EirGen"), our wholly owned subsidiary, entered into a definitive agreement to sellone of its facilities in Waterford, Ireland to Horizon Therapeutics plc for \$65 million in cash less certain assumed and accrued liabilities relating to transferred employees.
 The facility, which was formerly included in our pharmaceutical segment, housed EirGen's sterile-fill-finish business and was no longer a core component of our ongoing operations and business strategy.
 The transaction closed in the third quarter of 2021.
-We recognized a gain on the sale of the facility in the third quarter of 2021 of \$31.5 million.
+We recognized a \$31.5 million gain on the sale of the facility during the year ended December 31, 2021.